Security Data Works

 When the data platform is verifiably trustworthy, well-connected, and performant, analysts stop maintaining shadow tools and personal SPL searches because they don't trust the official ones.
 They stop second-guessing every alert because they can't tell if the data is fresh or correct.
 They stop routing around the detection-engineering pipeline because the data behind it is suspect.
 They stop dismissing model output because it might just be reflecting bad context.

 The same data platform makes four engineering roles materially more productive.
 Detection engineers get the DetectFlow-as-code regime working against trustworthy telemetry rather than fighting it.
-Data engineers work with schema-as-code (OCSF plus transforms in version control), source-to-sink contracts, and lineage as a first-class artifact — less firefighting, less ticket-driven work from analysts whose complaints turn out to be data-quality issues at the source.
+Data engineers work with schema-as-code (OCSF plus transforms in version control), source-to-sink contracts, and lineage as a first-class artifact, so less firefighting and less ticket-driven work from analysts whose complaints turn out to be data-quality issues at the source.
 ML engineers get reproducible training data with lineage-traceable features, replacing the one-off-notebook pattern that doesn't survive production deployment.
 Platform engineers work on a vendor-neutral architecture that doesn't lock them into one vendor's whole tooling stack.

 The context graph